Robust Empirical Risk Minimization with Tolerance: Tolerant PAC learning for Regular Hypothesis Classes

 Let $\rho: \reals^d \to \reals_{\geq 0}$ be the distance function $\rho(x) = ||x - M||$.
 It is well known that this function is everywhere continuous and has a continuous derivative over $\{x: 0 < \rho(x) < \alpha\}.$

 If $\rho(x) > \alpha/2$, then we can simply take $B= B(x, \alpha/2)$ as all points here must be classified as $y$ by the definition of a decision boundary.
 Thus, assume $\rho(x) \leq \alpha/2$.

 Let $V$ be the gradient vector field of $\rho$ defined over $\{x: \rho(x) < \alpha\}$.
-Since all points in this region have a unique nearest neighbor in $M$, the gradient has magnitude $1$ for all such points, and the direction is precisely opposite the straight line path from the point's nearest neighbor in $M$.
+Since all points in this region have a unique nearest neighbor in $M$, it becomes clear that the gradient has magnitude $1$ for all such points, and the direction is precisely opposite the straight line path from the point's nearest neighbor in $M$.

 \looseness-1Since $V$ is continuous, (and Lipshitz over a bounded region), there exists a unique curve $\tau$ starting at $x$ of length $\frac{\alpha}{2}$ that is always tangent to $V$.
 It follows that the endpoint of this path, $x'$ must satisfy $\rho(x') = \frac{\alpha}{2} + \rho(x) > \frac{\alpha}{2}$ and $||x - x'|| \leq \frac{\alpha}{2}$.
 This means that $B = B(x', \frac{\alpha}{2})$ suffices, as desired. \end{proof}